manzoorali29/reld_tutorial/docs/source/tutorial.rst

 The diagram shows the basic **RELD** Framework.
 This diagram explains the basic schema of the **RELD**.
 The edges represent the relations between different classes, while the rectangles represent classes in our schema.
 The complete explanation of vocabularies and ontologies is available in other sections.
-For the ttl version of schema click on link
+For the TTL version of schema, click on the `link <https://github.com/dice-group/RELD/blob/main/ontology.ttl>`_

 .. image:: /images/mod.png